The Coronavirus pandemic is set to fundamentally change the way we live our lives.

 If you want to find out about the recent changes to eligibility for some children who have No Recourse to Public Funds, our friends at Project 17 have created this great resource.

 Information on local services, including school meals, community transport, services for older people, services for disabled people, United Utilities, gas and electric meters, support services and online learning.

-The NWTDT Board, which consists of experts by experience and colleagues from health and social care from across the North West, have asked the team to share an update every day (Monday to Friday) to make sure that people have accessible information about COVID 19.
+The NWTDT Board, which consists of experts by experience and colleagues from health and social care from across the North West, have asked the team to share updates to make sure that people have accessible information about COVID-19.

 For more video’s and up to date VLOGS please visit the NWTDT You Tube channel.

 Things are changing every day so each VLOG has the date on so that you can find the most up to date information.